flegrea/flegrea.github.io/events/itasec24.md

 ---
 title: Workshop on AI for addressing Advanced Persistent Threats (AI-APT)
 subtitle: |-
-    co-located withe the Italian Conference on Cybersecurity (ITASEC24) April, 8th to 11th 2024, Salerno, Italy
+    co-located with the Italian Conference on Cybersecurity (ITASEC24) April 8th, 2024, Salerno, Italy
 ---

 # Motivation and background